Table of Contents

 - Drag & Drop Query Generation – giving you the option to either write the queries directly or use an automatic query generator for MongoDB and other sources.

-- Optional SQL-like post processing in cases where further processing is needed after initial query
+- Optional SQL-like post-processing in cases where further processing is needed after the initial query

 - Ability to create joins across multiple data sources (SQL and NoSQL) to process, blend and store combined results seamlessly